 Given the enormity of the score’s importance and scope, we wanted to hire a team with a specific working sensibility and skillset.
 More importantly, a team of talented composers of original music that could work seamlessly with existing melodies and themes to blend the classic and the new— music that will sometimes map to familiar characters and ideas, but also introduce brand new threats, wonders and discoveries in dramatic and immersive ways.

 With the Microsoft showcase and Halo Infinite gameplay demo, it’s clear that 343i wasn’t joking about using the plural form of “composer” in that writeup, as they announced another composer, Gareth Coker, was joining the project as well.
 With the musical team established and examples of their work available, it’s time to consider what the realization of 343i’s goals are here—and where this music fits in the landscape of what makes “Halo” Halo.
+[Update: In August, 343 Industries announced Joel Corelitz of The Unfinished Swan and Death Stranding was also joining the team.
+The following piece does not dive into Corelitz’s contributions.]

 This ‘stuff’ is your history!